 About ECCN

-The Early Crocodile Career Network for Asia was created with a very clear and simple goal: to connect early career people working with crocodiles in an informal, low-pressure environment.
+The Early Crocodile Career Network was created with a very clear and simple goal: to connect early career people working with crocodiles in an informal, low-pressure environment.

 We want to help connect people working in the same region with others, and create opportunities for discussion and experience sharing.
 We also want to help connect them with veterans in the field from time to time to provide advice and inspiration.